 I've been defending teachers related to sex crimes in Los Angeles for the past twenty-five years.
-Unfortunately, this is a crime that is taken very serious by the authorities because any teacher who is having any type of sexual contact with their students who is in a position of trust is seen as a danger to the student and will typically be treated harshly by the prosecutors and judge.
+Unfortunately, this is a crime that is taken very seriously by the authorities because any teacher who is having any sexual contact with their students who is in a position of trust is seen as a danger to the student and will typically be treated harshly by the prosecutors and judge.

 They will then interview classmates or anybody else who might possess any information related to the illegal relationship.
-They can also subpoena records such as phone records and other records that might be relevant in order to prove a link in a chain of criminal offenses.
+They can also subpoena records such as phone records and other records that might be relevant to prove a link in a chain of criminal offenses.

 Legal Defenses to School Teacher-Student Sexual Relations

 One defense is that teacher did not have any sexual contact with the student.
 The key is that no adult, whether a teacher or not, can have any sexual contact with someone under the age of eighteen.

 So, suppose the teacher can show that they had no sexual contact or, on the flip side.
 In that case, the prosecutors do not have the evidence to prove there was any sexual contact between a teacher and student – even though there might be a suspicion of that – there may be some evidence of some inappropriate communications, without being able to prove that there was some sexual relationship between the student and the teacher, there will not be criminal charges against that particular teacher.